-- Launch your own clothing line
+- Start your own clothing line

-- Set up a dropshipping store
+- Launch a dropshipping business

-- Sell your artwork online
+- Sell your art online

-- Become a freelance writer, designer or developer
+- Become a freelance writer, designer, or developer

 - Teach an online course